dieharders/ai-text-server/README.md

 - ✅ Search: Using a vector database and Llama Index to make semantic or similarity queries
 - ✅ Build custom bots
 - ✅ Agents: Bots with tools
-- ❌ Workloads: Agent jobs
+- ❌ Workflows: Agent jobs
 - ❌ Support multi-modal & vision models
 - ❌ Source citations in retrieved responses
 - ❌ Chat conversations